The Smurfs 2

 What's the story?

-It's Smurfette's (voiced by Katy Perry) birthday, and the Smurfs are planning a giant surprise party for her.
+In THE SMURFS 2, it's Smurfette's (voiced by Katy Perry) birthday, and the Smurfs are planning a giant surprise party for her.
 But when the little blue creatures ignore her in an attempt to throw her off of their plans, she starts to think they don't care about her.
 Her memories of being created by the evil Gargamel (Hank Azaria) make her question whether she belongs in Smurf Village at all.
 Meanwhile, Gargamel, who has become an international sensation performing his magic to packed theaters, is concocting a plan to capture Smurfette and get her to reveal the formula that Papa Smurf (Jonathan Winters) used to turn her into a real blue Smurf.
 He plans to use this formula to turn his latest Smurf-like creations -- the naughty Vexy (Christina Ricci) and Hackus (J.B.
 Smoove) -- into more real Smurfs so that he can extract their "essence," which he'll use to power his magic and, of course, take over the world.

 Is it any good?